rodmcnew/aperture-slider/README.md

-# Aperture Slider

-This is ancient - use angular.js instead.
+# This is ancient - use angular.js instead.